 The Mezz Bar is several genres all rolled into one.
 It is a bar and a restaurant, and once the dining is done, it turns into a dance party with a revolving selection of late-night DJs.
 Popular with city workers, it is cosy and comfortable and quite large, with bar and restaurant seating that can be moved back when the dance floor is pumping.
 Pasta dishes include popular favorites such as Lasagne and Spaghetti Napoli and tempting alternatives such as Fettuccine with Tiger Prawns.
 Call to check the timings.

 Housed within Regent Place, Izakaya Yebisu is a slice of Tokyo in Haymarket Area of Sydney.
 Located just a few minutes from the Central Business District, this izakaya-style of establishment offers an eclectic Japanese menu, with a nod towards Japanese libations such as soju, shochu and other Asian-flavored cocktails.
-While the food menu is dominated by authentic Asian small-plates such as karaage, gyoza and lots more, the bar program explores a wide variety of Japanese drinking habits, they even have a range of mocktails for those who aren't into drinking.
-The service is good, the food and drinks are exceptional and the prices are just right, head here for a Tokyo-style, fun night.
+While the food menu is dominated by authentic Asian small-plates such as karaage, gyoza and lots more, the bar program explores a wide variety of Japanese drinking habits; they even have a range of mocktails for those who prefer non-alcoholic beverages.
+The service is good, the food and drinks are exceptional and the prices are just right.
+Head here for a Tokyo-style, fun night.

 What once used to be The School of Arts building has become one of the most favored party hangouts in Sydney.
 The art tradition however, stays intact not only in name but in spirit as well.
 Art is usually the dominant theme for most of the events that happen here.
 Culturally rich and aesthetically stimulating, one can understand why this place is so loved and celebrated.
 The Dome restaurant offering Modern Australian cuisine and Verge, a sociable and cheerful bar score some big extra points for Arthouse.